 The table shows the minimum appropriate fee.
-Naturally, a higher fee may be charged for extensive expertise and reputation.
-Please discuss with the composer/publisher what is appropriate for the new composition.
+Naturally, the expertise and reputation of the composer, the urgency required, or special features of the commission will result in a higher fee.
+Please discuss with the composer/publisher what is appropriate for this commission.

-- ‘Complexity’ is tied to two different but related parameters: the role/function of the music in the context of a performance and the difficulty of the composing process itself.
+- ‘Complexity’ (bewerkelijkheid in Dutch) is tied to two different but related parameters: the role/function of the music in the context of a performance and the difficulty of the composing process itself.

 - Role/function: When the music demands a composer’s personal signature, as in concert music, opera, and musical theater, the complexity is high.
 This rule of thumb also applies when a composer is asked to write for a dance or theater performance based on his/her own signature.
 When a commissioner explicitly asks for music of a general or generic nature, this may result in a less labour-intensive compositional process.

 - Composing process: When a work calls for individual treatment of its parts, the composing process is more laborious.
 When the parts employ a significant portion of improvisation, or when the parts themselves are extremely similar, such as in a soundscape, this may also lead to a less labour-intensive and time-consuming process.

 - If the composition allows a major part for improvisation or some other type of contribution of the musicians, this must be indicated as a percentage of the total work or ‘set’.